 As pressure builds for companies to move to a more stakeholder-centric mindset, should the board push for their CEO to take public positions on societal issues such as social justice, Supreme Court composition, or healthcare policy?

-In this episode, Adam Bryant, Managing Director for Merryck & Co.
-Americas and long-time Columnist of The New York Times’ “Corner Office”, provides guidance on how boards and CEOs can come to grips with sensitive social issues and more tightly define a company’s corporate purpose:
+In this episode, Adam Bryant, Managing Director for The ExCo Group (formerly Merryck & Co.) and long-time Columnist of The New York Times’ “Corner Office”, provides guidance on how boards and CEOs can come to grips with sensitive social issues and more tightly define a company’s corporate purpose:

 - What direction should boards give to CEOs around taking a public stance on key social issues?

 - What risks should boards account for in encouraging CEOs to share personal positions with the public?

 - How can boards and c-suites structure conversations effectively around relevant social issues in the company’s statement of corporate purpose?